 DCC / Traffic Lights

-Richard has done a great job in developing the new DCC module and Traffic Light control system, both of which are now fully developed and ready for production.
+The new DCC module and Traffic Light control systems are both now fully developed and ready for production.

 We have one system on our demo layout, and I have also been giving the Traffic Lights a thorough testing on my home layout.